Middle East attack jolts oil-import dependent Asia

 THE FUTURE

-Analysts said that it’s highly unlikely that Iran would follow through on its threat to close the strait.
-That’s because a closure could also disrupt Iran’s own exports to China, which has been working with Russia to build pipelines and other infrastructure that would transport oil and gas into China.
+Analysts said it’s highly unlikely that Iran would follow through on its threat to close the strait.
+That’s because a closure could also disrupt Iran’s exports to China, which has been working with Russia to build pipelines and other infrastructure that would transport oil and gas into China.

 For Japan, the attack in the Strait of Hormuz does not represent an imminent threat to Tokyo’s oil supply, said Paul Sheldon, chief geopolitical adviser at S&P Global Platts Analytics.